jenkinsci/artifact-manager-s3-plugin/README.md

   mvn hpi:hpi
 ```
 ### Known Build Issues
-#### Disabled Plugin Tests
-Plugin tests are disabled because tests are not adopted for AWS CLI usage and would fail.
 #### Failed Build Target
 On a clean project, the build command `mvn package` is required prior `mvn hpi:hpi`.
 Otherwise `mvn hpi:hpi` would cause the following error to appear despite of the absence